towa12357/AvintonAcademyPersonal/README.md

 - Ignore content already provided in the environment.
   - Since GoogleColatobaroty already has Python, the content of installing Python is ignored.

+- Less is More
+  - Do not annotate content that can be understood immediately without annotation